TASBE/SBOL-Sample-Creator/README.md

 ```
 ./install
 ```
-If you encounter permission issues, run the following command:
+If you encounter permission issues, run the following command first:
 ```
 chmod +x install
 ```